PhoenixTales/wiki.gothicarchive.org/characters.md

 - `eeeh, loud noise waked GRUB.
 GRUB fee now.`
 - `GRUB see you are wizard, too.`
 - source: `0.56c\Data\Sound\Speech\dbts\speech.txt`

+## Hellfire
+- _Fire Mage_ removed in late alpha
+- had an apprentice, who was killed in _Troll Canyon Ravine_
+- sends player to finish the quest of the dead apprentice and bring him a _Devil Mushroom_

 ## Lee
 - initially he was serving as a guard in the king's court